 5Hassan R, et al. Avelumab in patients with previously treated mesothelioma: Updated phase 1b results from the JAVELIN Solid Tumor trial.
 Abstract 166, ASCO 2018.

 This press release contains or may imply "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-For example, forward-looking statements include statements regarding: the applicability of results of MSK’s Phase 1 study to programs being developed by Atara; the status of mesothelin as a promising immunotherapy target; Atara’s ability to develop a next-generation, mesothelin-targeted CAR T immunotherapy using MSK’s novel 1XX CAR signaling domain and PD-1 DNR checkpoint inhibition technologies for patients with mesothelin-associated solid tumors.
-Because such statements deal with future events and are based on Atara Biotherapeutics' current expectations, they are subject to various risks and uncertainties and actual results, performance or achievements of Atara Biotherapeutics could differ materially from those described in or implied by the statements in this press release.
+For example, forward-looking statements include statements regarding: mesothelin as a target for patients with advanced mesothelioma; the use of CAR T immunotherapy for solid tumors; and Atara’s priorities for its CAR T program and the related next-generation CAR T INDs.
 These forward-looking statements are subject to risks and uncertainties, including those discussed in Atara Biotherapeutics' filings with the Securities and Exchange Commission (SEC), including in the “Risk Factors” and “Management’s Discussion and Analysis of Financial Condition and Results of Operations” sections of the Company’s most recently filed periodic reports on Form 10-K and Form 10-Q and subsequent filings and in the documents incorporated by reference therein.
 Except as otherwise required by law, Atara Biotherapeutics disclaims any intention or obligation to update or revise any forward-looking statements, which speak only as of the date hereof, whether as a result of new information, future events or circumstances or otherwise.